 When you have filled your mug you will have a tepid brew.
 You could allow the coffee to sit and let the remaining ice cool it.
 What I like to do though is transfer the coffee to a second ice filled cup.
 This second cooling makes it ready to drink as iced coffee immediately.

-Here is my little tip: use the cone filter to strain the first set of ice out of your coffee.
-I find that this also passes the coffee once more through the grounds.
+Here is my little tip: use the same cone filter to transfer the iced coffee to a second cup of ice.
+This passes the coffee through the grounds a second time.
 I have no proof, but I find that the resulting coffee is less dilute by doing this extra step.

 What problems does the pour over ice coffee method solve?